-Now, besides my troubles adhering strictly to a post-per-week schedule, my other grave failure has been a recent shortage of Soviet-related posts.
-The last time I put one up was in mid-November!
-So, to rectify this, I will today discuss one of the most outlandish episodes of the Cold War: the time the Soviets attempted to launch a laser-armed battle station into low Earth orbit.
+I would like to begin this post by acknowledging a grave failure: a recent shortage of Soviet-related posts.
+It is simply an intolerable situation.
+The Soviet space program is a cornerstone of this website, but the last time I wrote anything about it was in November!
+So, to rectify this, I will today discuss one of the most outlandish episodes of the Cold War: the time the crumbling USSR attempted to launch a laser-armed battle station into orbit.

 Some context may be necessary here, to understand how on Earth this happened.
 It was the mid-1980s; Ronald Reagan was pushing the Strategic Defense Initiative, which developed a multitude of methods to shoot down incoming ballistic missiles1, the ultimate goal being to render mutual assured destruction obsolete.
 This was more than a little threatening to the communists.
 If the US had an impenetrable shield against nuclear attack, and the USSR didn’t, there would be nothing preventing the launch of a first strike to end the Cold War once and for all.
 So the Soviets began work on what would become the Polyus satellite, starting in the mid-1970s.